New Partition Identities From $C_{\ell}^{(1)}$-Modules: Arrays with odd width

-\begin{remark} Conjecture \ref{C:conjecture} is true for $(1,0,\dots,0)$-admissible colored partitions and any $\ell\geq2$ (see \cite{PS1}).
-In \cite{PS2} Conjecture \ref{C:conjecture} is formulated for $(k,0,\dots,0)$-admissible colored partitions with $\ell\geq2$ and $k\geq2$, and it was checked for some small values of $\ell$, $k$ and $n$ (cf. \cite{P}).
-In \cite{MP} the product formula for the generating function for the number of $(k_0, k_1)$-admissible partitions on the array $\mathcal N_3$ is given; in $\ell=1$ case it is Lepowsky's product formula for $A_1^{(1)}$ and the key ingredient---a construction of combinatorial bases of standard $A_1^{(1)}$-modules---is independently obtained in \cite{FKLMM} and \cite{F}.
-The combinatorial identities for $(1,0)$-admissible partitions and for $(0,1)$-admissible partitions are (in some sense) equivalent to Capparelli's identities \cite{C}. \end{remark}
+In \cite{MP} the product formula for the generating function for the number of $(k_0, k_1)$-admissible partitions on the array $\mathcal N_3$ is given; in the $\ell=1$ case it is Lepowsky's product formula for $A_1^{(1)}$ and the key ingredient---a construction of combinatorial bases of standard $A_1^{(1)}$-modules---is independently obtained in \cite{FKLMM} and \cite{F}.

+The combinatorial identities for $(1,0)$-admissible partitions and for $(0,1)$-admissible partitions are equivalent\footnote{ In \cite{MP} certain spanning sets $B(\Lambda_0)\subset L(\Lambda_0)$ and $B(\Lambda_1)\subset L(\Lambda_1)$ of the two fundamental $A_1^{(1)}$-modules are constructed.
+The following three statements are equivalent: (i) $B(\Lambda_0)$ and $B(\Lambda_1)$ are linearly independent, (ii) the generating functions for $(1,0)$-admissible and $(0,1)$-admissible partitions are the principally specialized characters $\text{ch}_q L(\Lambda_0)$ and $\text{ch}_q L(\Lambda_1)$, and (iii) the two Capparelli identities hold. } to the two Capparelli identities \cite{C}.
+Moreover, it seems that these identities are related to the purely combinatorial approach in \cite{AAG}, based on Capparelli's identity which was found using representation theory of $A_2^{(2)}$. \end{remark}

+\begin{example} Conjecture \ref{C:conjecture} is based on a computer experiment.
+Here we present some results for admissible partitions for $n$ up to $20$.